Alternate Mode: Dune Buggy

 Height: 9.5cm Width: 6cm

-With boxy, poseable limbs, big boots and an overall stocky appearance this robot mode looks like something out of the Marvel G1 comics.
+Swindle has boxy, poseable limbs, big boots and an overall stocky appearance.
+This robot mode looks like something out of the Marvel G1 comics, and the detailed face really makes it look good.
 There are hints of the buggy mode, notably the floodlights for feet and the mount on his left knee.
-The chestplate no longer looks like a seat, but still makes a nice feature.
+The chestplate no longer looks like a seat, but still makes a nice feature - especially with the allegiance symbol Swindle sports.

 The Planet Key gimmick still works although the gun suits better if it's not extended, since it can sit lower without scraping the ground.
-The black block sits on the right side of the gun, so Hardtop's best holding the gun in the right hand - otherwise the Planet Key will push into his chest.
+The charcoal block sits on the right side of the gun, so he'll do better holding the gun in the right hand - otherwise the Planet Key will push into his chest.

-I _really_ like this robot mode, Hardtop is a fantastically poseable little toy that also looks good.
-I'm not much of a fan of the gold arms, but this is really a minor thing.
+I _really_ like this robot mode, and Swindle's paintmask has some minor improvements that make me like it even more - especially the face.
+Swindle is a fantastically poseable little toy that also looks good.
 There's nowhere to stow the Planet Key other than in the back of the gun, but you can easily set it aside.